 Are Second Hand Solar Panels Worth Buying?

 Buying used solar panels is not without its risks and pitfalls, but sometimes it’s a risk worth taking.
 If all goes well, you get a fully functional system with a 20-year yield for less than half the price of a brand new setup.
 But it’s still risky business.
-So, if you’re able to afford a new system, you should definitely go for it.
+So, if you’re able to afford a new system, you should definitely go for it and consider the best ones out there.
 You’ll have to spend a bit more, but you receive amazing value for money, state-of-the-art products with cutting-edge technology, and of course, you can rely on your warranty should you notice any type of damages.
 Besides, a new module makes you eligible for government rebates, so you’ll still end up saving a few bucks from the listed price.

 However, if you’re in a tight situation money-wise yet determined to go solar, don’t fret!
 It’s certainly doable, but you need to be vigilant and always err on the side of caution.
 When choosing your used solar panels, make sure to have them inspected by trained professionals to ensure there is no micro-cracking in the cells.
 You should also take the time to get the product history from the previous owner and have a nice chat about their past operation and maintenance.
 Remember that this is a great learning opportunity, as you are entering a valuable field of expertise which may pay off in other ways in the future!